GWU-CFD/FlashKit/docs/source/index.rst

 Features
 --------

-The *FlashKit* library provides a number of useful operations for a FLASH user, which fall into several catagories.
+The *FlashKit* library provides a number of useful operations for a FLASH user, which fall into several categories.
 These are accessed in a very natural way by specifying the catagory and operations desired.
 Specifically, an operation is an inteded task such as a pre- or post-processing action and catagories are collections of related operations.
 In this way the command line interface can provide a very 'natural language' interface to the user.